 - Add drained corn to skillet.
 If you using frozen then add from frozen.
 Saute until some color develops on the corn.
-If you are using fire roasted corn, you can just cook for a couple minutes.
+If you are using fire roasted corn, you can just cook until corn is warmed through.

 - Add blended cashew mixture and lower heat to medium low.
-Keep stirring until sauce thickens.
+Keep stirring until sauce thickens then turn off heat.
 Add paprika, mix, and serve hot with chips or as a side dish.